 Do you want to integrate Slack with your WordPress website or WooCommerce store?

-Slack is a powerful communicate tool that helps remote teams collaborate.
+Slack is a powerful communication tool that helps remote teams collaborate.
 However, you can get even more out of Slack by creating automatic notifications for different events.

-In this article, we’ll show you how how to easily integrate Slack with WordPress and WooCommerce so you get push notifications in your Slack channels.
+In this article, we will show you how how to easily integrate Slack with WordPress so you get automatic WooCommerce notifications in your Slack channels.

 Why Integrate Slack with WordPress?

-Slack lets people message each other in real time, no matter what their location.
-Teams can also search and archive all Slack messages, which makes it a great tool for bloggers, businesses, and remote teams.
+Slack lets people message each other in real time, no matter where they are in the world.
+Teams can also search and archive all Slack messages, which makes it a great resource for bloggers, businesses, and any remote teams who need to check back on past messages.

-- A new lead submits a quote request form
+- A lead submits a quote request form

 - A writer updates a post on your blog